renewetzig/StreamingHalfSpaceTrees/README.md

 # Streaming Half-Space Trees with Anomaly-Thresholds
-An Implementation of the Streaming Half-Space Trees semi-supervised machine learning algorithm for anomaly detection on high speed data streams, with my own contribution Anomaly-Thresholds, which allows it to be used for online anomaly detection on those high speed data streams.
+An Implementation of Streaming Half-Space Trees, a semi-supervised machine learning algorithm for offline anomaly detection on high speed data streams, with my own contribution Anomaly-Thresholds, which allows the algorithm to be used for online anomaly detection on high speed data streams, with classification of each new data point immediately after its arrival.

 Streaming Half-Space Trees is based on the paper "Fast Anomaly Detection for Streaming Data" by Swee Chuan Tan, Kai Ming Ting and Tony Fei Liu, published in "Proceedings of the Twenty-Second International Joint Conference on Artificial Intelligence".